 Add your day job

 - Your personality.
-Are you a culture fit?
+Are you a culture fit for their business?

 - Your network.
 Who do you associate with online?